cllyldrm/workshop-microservices/README.md

 # Microservices Training

-Sample microservice architecture on .net core 2.1 with rabbitMQ and eventbus, also included ocelot api gateway and docker compose.
+Sample microservice architecture on .net core 2.1 with rabbitMQ, mediatR and eventbus, also included ocelot api gateway and docker compose.

 ## Getting Started